 If the classic Christmas film “It’s a Wonderful Life” taught us anything, it’s that being rich is about having great friends.
 While your bank account might not be bursting, if you have a wealth of social ties, you’re likely richer than you think.

-“You interact with your inner circle on a daily basis, enriching each others’ lives,” said Corley.
+“You [should] interact with your inner circle on a daily basis, enriching each others’ lives,” said Tom Corley, author of “Rich Habits” and “Change Your Habits, Change Your Life.”
 “Your relationships act like a force field, protecting you against anything life throws at you.
-And they act as a buffer, protecting you from individuals who do not have your best interest at heart.”
+And they act as a buffer, protecting you from individuals who do not have your best interest at heart,” Corley said.

 Plus, you might actually increase your financial wealth if you surround yourself with the right people.
 In his book, Corley writes that one of the habits of self-made millionaires is building relationships with success-minded people.
 These associations can lead to lucrative opportunities down the line.